OpenAngelArena/oaa/docs/tourney/glossary.md

 Planning Period -

-Roster Lock -

-Seeding Order -
+Seeding Order - A sorted list of teams used to generate a Bracket.

-Team - Consist of atleast 5 players and 2 backups.
+Team - Will consist of 5-7 players.

 [0]: README.md